U.S. to review rates for telecom special access lines

 Many businesses rely on special-access lines to transmit large amounts of data quickly, for instance connecting banks to ATM machines.

-The services are highly lucrative for large carriers, such as Verizon Communications Inc and AT&T Inc. Smaller carriers, such as Sprint Corp, have argued the special-access market is uncompetitive.
+The services are highly lucrative for large carriers, such as Verizon Communications Inc (VZ.N) and AT&T Inc (T.N).
+Smaller carriers, such as Sprint Corp (S.N), have argued the special-access market is uncompetitive.

 The FCC has now received approval from the Office of Management and Budget to begin collecting information from providers and some purchasers of special access connections on the rates, terms and conditions of the services.